aatmmr/github-governance-legitify/README.md

 - `read:repo_hook`
 - `repo`

 The workflow expects a PAT called `GH_PAT` to be available as a repository secret.

-> [!IMPORTANT]
+Please note that Fine-Grained PATs are not supported yet.

+#### Scopes

-> Depending on the target of scanning, the scopes can vary.
-Please check the [requirements](https://github.com/legit-labs/legitify?tab=readme-ov-file#requirements)
+Depending on the target of scanning, the scopes can vary.
+Please check the [requirements](https://github.com/legit-labs/legitify?tab=readme-ov-file#requirements).

+For example, if only a repository is scanned, the following scopes are sufficient: `read:repo_hook, repo`

+## Results

+Results can be shown in a variety of ways.
+The most useful way ist to push them to the Security reports of the repsitory as Legitify supports the SAST format as output.
+Other possibilities are to create issues, job summaries or send the content to an external system using the job summaries output content.